dotburo/newsletter-modal/README.md

 ### Styling options
 1. **If you are using Bootstrap and Sass**: just include the file `src/css/modal.scss` in your bundle.
+    - Make sure the bootstrap components modal, forms, input-group and buttons are included too.
 2. If not, include the file `dist/bootstrapped.css` in your project.
+    - This bundled css does not include the reboot bootstrap module, that is left to your project to do.

 ## All options
 ```js